tawa whose fruit once fed entire kererū flocks

 Not Threatened

-A tall, graceful forest tree with smooth, pale bark and long, narrow leaves.
-Tawa reaches 30 metres in height, with a straight trunk and a dense, rounded crown.
-The bark is pale grey and smooth, marked with small, raised lenticels.
-The leaves are long and narrow, up to 15 centimetres in length, with a pointed tip and smooth edges.
-They are dark green on top and paler underneath, arranged alternately along the branches.
+Smooth bark marks the trunk.
+Tawa is a tall, graceful forest tree.
+It reaches 30 metres in height.
+It has a straight trunk and a dense, rounded crown.
+The bark is pale grey and smooth.
+It is marked with small, raised lenticels.
+The leaves are long and narrow.
+They are up to 15 centimetres in length.
+They have a pointed tip and smooth edges.
+They are dark green on top and paler underneath.
+They arrange alternately along the branches.
 What makes it special?
 The fruit.
-Tawa produces a dark purple, plum-like fruit with a large, hard kernel inside.
-The fruit ripens in late summer to early autumn, hanging in clusters from the branches.
-The flesh is thin and sweet, but the kernel is the prize.
-The kernel is rich and oily, a high-energy food that sustained Māori forest tribes for centuries.
-The fruit is eaten by birds, particularly the kererū, which swallows the whole fruit and disperses the seed.
-The kererū is the Tawa primary gardener, carrying the seeds far from the parent tree.
+Tawa produces a dark purple, plum-like fruit.
+It has a large, hard kernel inside.
+The fruit ripens in late summer to early autumn.
+It hangs in clusters from the branches.
+The flesh is thin and sweet.
+But the kernel is the prize.
+The kernel is rich and oily.
+It is a high-energy food.
+It sustained Māori forest tribes for centuries.
+The fruit is eaten by birds.
+Particularly the kererū.
+The bird swallows the whole fruit and disperses the seed.
+The kererū is the Tawa primary gardener.
+It carries the seeds far from the parent tree.
 Without the kererū, Tawa would be limited to the area around its parent.
 The wood of Tawa is pale, straight-grained, and durable.
-It was used for making tools, for the handles of adzes, for the frames of houses.
-It is a wood that does not split or warp, a wood that lasts for generations.
-The wood was also used as fuel for lighting fires, valued for its long-burning, hot flame.
+It was used for making tools, for the handles of adzes, and for the frames of houses.
+It is a wood that does not split or warp.
+It is a wood that lasts for generations.
+The wood was also used as fuel for lighting fires.
+It was valued for its long-burning, hot flame.
 Biologically, Tawa is a dominant canopy tree in many northern lowland forests.
-It forms dense stands with taraire, pūriri, and kahikatea, creating a tall, closed canopy that shades the forest floor.
-The tree is shade-tolerant as a seedling, but requires gaps in the canopy to reach maturity.
+It forms dense stands with taraire, pūriri, and kahikatea.
+It creates a tall, closed canopy that shades the forest floor.
+The tree is shade-tolerant as a seedling.
+But it requires gaps in the canopy to reach maturity.
 To see a Tawa in fruit is to see a tree heavy with purple plums.
-The kererū wobble on the branches, too full to fly.
-The kernels fall to the ground, waiting to be collected, waiting to be cooked, waiting to feed the forest.
+The kererū wobble on the branches.
+They are too full to fly.
+The kernels fall to the ground.
+They wait to be collected.
+They wait to be cooked.
+They wait to feed the forest.
 Tawa is not a king.
 It is not a warrior.
-It is the provider, the tree of the kernel, the one that fed the forest.
+It is the provider.
+It is the tree of the kernel.
+The one that fed the forest.